Last updated October 9th, 2019

 “Lost our old black cat since Tuesday.
-Last seen on our front porch.”
+Last seen on our front porch.“flyer on mailbox

-He was never found, and I hope that where ever he may be now, he is basking in a patch of sunshine, sitting in a flowerpot, as if he belonged there.
+But I hope that wherever he may be now, he is basking in a patch of sunshine, sitting in a flowerpot, as if he belonged there.

-How are you celebrating Black Cat Appreciation Day?
+How are you celebrating Black Cat Awareness Month?
 Are you blessed with the grace and beauty of a house panther?
 If so, I’m jealous, but don’t tell the Chirpies!